-A4: Language Comprehension and Cognitive Control Demands: Adapting Information Density to Changing Situations and Individual Users
+A4: Language Comprehension in a Noisy Channel to Changing Situations and Individual Users

 Proceedings of EACL 2017, Valencia, 2017.